SAP partner Sqilline reengineers their web presence to meet new business focus

-With the years Sqilline grew their portfolio from offering just custom development services to also offering prepackaged software.
-As a result, they needed a new website, where to highlight their products for the healthcare industry alongside their development services.
+Through the years Sqilline grew their portfolio from offering just custom development services to also offering prepackaged software.
+As a result, they needed a new website, where they can highlight their products for the healthcare industry alongside with their development services.

 We created a responsive website based on Google’s material design to reflect the high-tech industry the client operates in.
 We also created strong calls to action, intuitive navigation and highlighted important content to make it easy for the visitors to gather the information they needed and get in touch with Sqilline’s sales team.

 Before starting the redesign project, our Creative, Marketing and UX Teams sat down with Sqilline to identify and define the company’s needs, and understand more about their customers.
 During the meetings Sqilline expressed their concern that their current website wasn’t presenting their products in the optimal way and as a result hurting their desired image.
 During this stage we also laid out the foundation for the new site information architecture by defining a draft site structure.

 Sqilline.com: Before & after